ericvpineda/sudoku_react/README.md

 - implement mutable vs non-mutable cells
 - implement num buttons
 - implented cell highlight
-- implemented btns: new, solve, hint, erase
+- implemented btns: new, solve, hint, erase, model
+- implemented difficulty modal overlay
 - implement keyboard listener for 'backspace' to delete cell
 -

 Issues:
 - Control buttons shift below when page shinks small enough
+- After changing mode, hint button will change input and immutable cells

+Thoughts
+- Should the grid be reset if change mode to the current mode?
+- Get hint on selected cell?

 Solved:
 - how to select cells with background color